ming-afk/Octlearner/CODE_OF_CONDUCT.md

-This is a CoC file
+This is a Code of conduct file